Utility maximization in constrained and unbounded financial markets: Applications to indifference valuation, regime switching, consumption and Epstein-Zin recursive utility: The underlying admissible strategies

-\begin{definition} [{\bf Admissible strategies with constraints 2}]
+\begin{definition} [{\bf Admissible strategies with constraints ${\mathcal A}_D^{conv}$}]

-The set of admissible trading strategies ${\cal A}_D'$ is the same as $\mathcal{A}_D$ in Definition \ref{admiss}, except that the Class (D) condition is replaced by the following condition is a uniformly integrable family. \end{definition}
+The set of admissible trading strategies ${\mathcal A}_D^{conv}$ is the same as $\mathcal{A}_D$ in Definition \ref{admiss}, except that the constraint set ${\mathcal C}$ assumed to be a closed and \emph{convex} set in $\mathbb R^{d}$ and $0\in\mathcal{C}$, and the Class (D) condition is replaced by the following Class (D) condition on the conditional value process, is a uniformly integrable family. \end{definition}

+We use the superscript $^{conv}$ to emphasize the dependency on the convexity of $\mathcal{C}$.
+The convexity of $\mathcal{C}$ is crucial in our subsequent analysis which relies on the convex duality theory.
+The admissible set $\mathcal{A}_D^{conv}$ depends on the integrability of $V(\cdot,X^{\pi}_{\cdot})$.
+Therefore, in some sense, the admissible set $\mathcal{A}_{D}^{conv}$ also constitutes a part of the solution to be determined.